-23. Is there a filing fee?
-If so, please specify the amount in local currency.
+25. Is there a filing fee?

 There is no filing fee required under Turkish merger control regime.

-24. Is there a public announcement that a notification has been filed?
+26. Is there a public announcement that a notification has been filed?

 Once notified to the Authority, the "existence" of a transaction and notification will no longer be a confidential matter.
 The Authority will publish the notified transactions on its official website with the names of the parties and their areas of commercial activity.
 Moreover, the reasoned decision of the Board is also published on the Authority's official website upon its finalisation.